versett/stylelint-config-versett/README.md

 ## Need help?

-Post on the #developers channel on Slack or create an issue.
+Post on the *#internal-tools* channel on Slack or create an issue.

 ## Authors